kabisa/theguild.nl/draft/real-world-phoenix-lets-deploy-using-kubernetes.md

 So let's get crackin'!

-### install doctl to talk to your DigitalOcean account
+### Install doctl to talk to your DigitalOcean account

 If we want to automate any of this stuff we'll have to be able to talk to DigitalOcean programmatically, so installing doctl is step one.
 Please refer to